rzeldent/esp32cam-rtsp/README.md

 ### Power
 Make sure the power is 5 volts and stable, although the ESP32 is a 3.3V module, this voltage is created on the board.
 If not stable, it has been reported that restarts occur when starting up (probably when power is required for WiFi).
-The software disableds the brown out protection so there is some margin in the voltage.
+The software disables the brown out protection so there is some margin in the voltage.

 ### PSRAM
 Some esp32cam modules have additional ram on the board.
 This allows to use this ram as frame buffer.